multiversecoder/darknet.py/README.md

 ## What is darknet.py?

-darknet.py is a network application with no dependencies other than Python and TOR, useful to anonymize the traffic of linux servers and workstations.
+darknet.py is a network application with no dependencies other than Python and Tor, useful to anonymize the traffic of linux servers and workstations.

-The action darknet.py performs is to redirect all traffic via SOCKS5 (TOR) Proxy using the Transparent Proxy Method.
+The action darknet.py performs is to redirect all traffic via SOCKS5 (Tor) Proxy using the Transparent Proxy Method.

 DNS requests are also anonymized and darknet.py makes DNS Leak almost impossible.